 Conversely, should a student fail to fulfill his/her responsibilities, the internship may be terminated.
-Examples of infractions that may require action include: failing to show up for assignments, engaging in behavior deemed inappropriate by the agency, engaging in illegal or immoral behavior as determined by the agency, or not performing duties as requested by the
+Examples of infractions which may require action are: the student not showing up for assignments; the student engaging in behavior deemed inappropriate by the agency; engaging in illegal or immoral behavior, as determined by the agency; or not performing duties as requested by the agency.